splashdot/splashdot.github.io/ursnif/index.md

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/ursnif/images/oledump.PNG)

 The malicious code is (almost) completely inside the streams A9 to A15.
-I dumped all of them all with olevba and analysed them.
+I dumped all of them and analysed them.

 Each and every stream has its own purpose, but they are very intricately interconnected so I will try and cover all of them.
 Note that I have already removed all of the junk code, such as functions not doing anything or unreferenced variables.

+I tried visualising all of the interconnectionts between them in ["this"](https://twitter.com/elioxyz/status/1335707853118722048) image.
+It's also hosted ["here"](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/ursnif/images/connections.PNG).

 ### VBA/amhF7

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/ursnif/images/amhF7.PNG)

 This is very simple, as it just contains an AutoOpen sub that points to `ailPn1`.
-For that, we will go into the following.
+For that, we will go into the following stream.

 ### VBA/aHSh4

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/ursnif/images/aHSh4.PNG)

 This stream builds the whole infection process.
-The sub of `ailPn1` executes mshta.exe with the HTML file, so let's start from the bottom:
+The sub of `ailPn1` executes `mshta.exe` with the HTML file, so let's start from the bottom:

 `CreateObject(a3ZEzx).create (aMHvsL)`